RamenVentures/Operating-Manual/README.md

 ## Who We Are

-Ramen Ventures is made up of:
+Ramen Ventures is:

 ### [Adam McNamara](http://www.twitter.com/adammcnamara), Founding Partner

-Adam is a computer scientist who loves Product.
-He was the first VP Product at Shopify, and co-founder of Select Start Studios (acquired by Shopify).
+Adam is a computer scientist who loves building products and companies.
+He was the first VP Product at [Shopify](https://shopify.com), and co-founder of Select Start Studios (acquired by Shopify).
 Adam helps founders get to Product/Market Fit and build products users love.

 ### [Joshua Tessier](http://www.twitter.com/joshpc), Founding Partner

 Josh is also computer scientist who loves hard tech and infrastructure.
-He was the first Head of Core Product Engineering at Shopify, and co-founder of Select Start Studios (acquired by Shopify).
+He was the first Head of Core Product Engineering at  [Shopify](https://shopify.com), and co-founder of Select Start Studios (acquired by Shopify).
 Josh helps founders build and scale their technology and their team.

 ### [Ali Zahid](http://www.twitter.com/alizhd), Associate